raffaeldutra/raffaeldutra.github.io/content/presentations/2018-08-30-stefanini-solutions-continuous-integration.en.md

 +++
 date = "2018-08-30"
-title = "Integração Contínua"
+title = "Continuous Integration"

 +++

-## Integração Contínua
+## Continuous Integration
-#### Stefanini Solutions - Porto Alegre - 30/08/2018
+#### Stefanini Solutions - Porto Alegre - 2018-08-30

-* O qué, como, o motivo e objetivos que podemos alcançar utilizando integração contínua.
+* What is it, how, the why and objectives to reach using Continuous Integration.

 ### Slides